JuliaDiff/ChainRulesCore.jl/notes.md

 ## Cutting to the Chase

-Rule-implementers would write rules that look like this:
+Under the proposed system, rule-implementers would write rules that look like this:
 ```julia
 function rrule(config::RuleConfig, ::typeof(*), A::AbstractMatrix, B::AbstractMatrix)